tlk2JK45/CRUD-Operations-J2EE/README.md

-# J2EE-login-registration-cloudapp
+# J2EE-register-login-update-webapp
-J2EE Project with login/registration facilities.
+J2EE Project with registration, login, updation facilities and also has an seperate administrator login to view entire database.

 ## Technologies used: